codelight-eu/decorator/README.md

 # WordPress Decorator
-A useful library for accessing the WordPress's class methods
+An useful library for accessing the WordPress's class methods

 ## Installation